appium/appium-xcuitest-driver/README.md

 type | Element's [type](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500614-elementtype?language=objc) name | 'XCUIElementTypeButton'
 visible | Whether the element is visible.
-This value is not available in the "vanilla" XCTest and is read directly from accessibility layer | 'false' focused | Whether the element is [focused](https://developer.apple.com/documentation/xctest/xcuielementattributes/1627636-hasfocus?language=objc). *Only available for tvOS* | 'true' accessible | Whether the element is visible.
+This value is not available in the "vanilla" XCTest and is read directly from accessibility layer | 'false' focused | Whether the element is [focused](https://developer.apple.com/documentation/xctest/xcuielementattributes/1627636-hasfocus?language=objc). *Only available for tvOS* | 'true' accessible | Whether the element is accessible.
 This value is not available in the "vanilla" XCTest and is read directly from accessibility layer | 'true' enabled | Whether the element is [enabled](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500330-enabled?language=objc). | 'false' selected | Whether the element is [selected](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500581-selected?language=objc) | 'false' index | Element's index in the hierarchy relatively to its parent.
 Only available since Appium 1.20.0.
 Indexing starts from `0`. | '2'